zedx/docs/installation.md

 > If you already have `SQLite3` installed then you can install zedx quickly by adding `--quick`

+You need also to make apache the the owner of this directory. on Ubuntu this can be done by the following command :

+    cd ..
+    sudo chown -R www-data:www-data ./myzedx

-You can sign in to the administration area via the `/zxadmin` route.
+> You can sign in to the administration area via the `/zxadmin` route.

 <a name="post-installation-steps"></a>
 ## Post-installation steps